haziq7878/Whatsapp-clone/README.md

 # Whatsapp-clone

-This is a clone build in react with firebase.
+This is a whatsapp clone build in react with firebase.